Medication Search - Chlorpromazine Hydrochloride Injection

 • has severely decreased liver function

-What side effects are possible with the Chlorpromazine Hydrochloride Injection medication?
+What side effects are possible with Chlorpromazine Hydrochloride Injection?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.
 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.